|

 Even if you are aiming for something unique, you should

-still not diverge from the "standard" business card size.
+still not diverge from the standard business card size.

-For managing their contacts, many people will create a business
+For managing their contacts, many people will create

-for business cards.
-So stick with the standard size -- otherwise
+specifically sized for business cards.
+So stick with

-you may be excluded from their contact databases simply
+the standard size -- otherwise you may be excluded from

-because your card didn't fit!
+their contact databases simply because your card didn't

 5. Order Quantity